Last Modified April 09, 2020

 Can you keep a dog you find?

 If you wish to keep a stray dog you are legally required to notify us.
 You will be asked to sign a form agreeing to keep the dog for a minimum of one month, unless claimed by the original owner.
-If, within this time you decide are you no longer able to keep the dog it must be handed over to the dog warden.
+If, within this time you decide you are no longer able to keep the dog it must be handed over to the dog warden.
 You must not give the dog to family or friends because in the case of a dog being retained by the finder, the dog legally remains 'found property' and the original owner can reclaim it at any time.
 Therefore, the dog never truly becomes the property of the finder.